ClickerMonkey/iteratez/README.md

 // ============ Mutations ============
 // These are at the end of a chain of views and they
-// take the items in the current iterator and affects the
+// take the values in the current iterator and affects the
 // underlying source.

-source.delete(); // removes all items in iterator source.where(x => x.id).delete(); // remove items without an ID
+source.delete(); // removes all values in iterator source.where(x => x.id).delete(); // remove values without an ID

-source.extract(); // does a delete and returns a new iterator with the removed items
+source.extract(); // does a delete and returns a new iterator with the removed values

-source.overwrite(42); // replaces all items in iterator source.where(x => x > 34).overwrite(12); // replace all numbers over 34 with 12
+source.overwrite(42); // replaces all values in iterator source.where(x => x > 34).overwrite(12); // replace all numbers over 34 with 12

 // ============ Views ============
 // These are chainable, at the end if you call an operation it performs
-// it only on the items in the iterator at that point.
+// it only on the values in the iterator at that point.
 If you call
 // a mutation then it changes the underlying source but only on the
-// items in the view.
+// values in the view.

-source.where(x => x.age > 0); // items that past test
+source.where(x => x.age > 0); // values that past test
-source.not(x => x.age > 0); // items that don't pass test
+source.not(x => x.age > 0); // values that don't pass test
-source.transform(x => x.name); // items transformed to a new type
+source.transform(x => x.name); // values transformed to a new type
-source.reverse(); // items in reverse
+source.reverse(); // values in reverse
-source.exclude(anotherSource); // not shared items
+source.exclude(anotherSource); // not shared values
-source.intersect(anotherSource); // shared items
+source.intersect(anotherSource); // shared values
 source.sorted(comparator?); // sorted by a comparator
 source.shuffle(times?); // randomly orders
-source.unique(equality?); // unique items only
+source.unique(equality?); // unique values only
-source.duplicates(onlyOnce?); // duplicate items only
+source.duplicates(onlyOnce?); // duplicate values only
-source.readonly(); // all subsequent mutations are ignored source.keys(); // just the keys (index based), delete mutation works source.values(); // just the values (index based) source.take(10); // first 10 items
+source.readonly(); // all subsequent mutations are ignored source.keys(); // just the keys (index based), delete mutation works source.values(); // just the values (index based) source.take(10); // first 10 values
-source.skip(5); // after first 5 items
+source.skip(5); // after first 5 values
 source.drop(3); // ignore last 3
 source.append(anotherSource); // union of two
 source.prepend(anotherSource); // union in reverse order
-source.gt(value, comparator?); // all items greater than value source.gte(value, comparator?); // all items greater/equal to value
+source.gt(value, comparator?); // all values greater than value source.gte(value, comparator?); // all values greater/equal to value
-source.lt(value, comparator?); // all items less than value source.lte(value, comparator?); // all items less/equal to value
+source.lt(value, comparator?); // all values less than value source.lte(value, comparator?); // all values less/equal to value
 source.fork(f => f.where(x => !!x.male).delete()); // fork operation
 source.split(x => x.male); // { pass, fail }
 source.split(x => x.male, (pass, fail) => {}): // two iterators